-Armin Raznahan, M.D., Ph.D.Chief
+Armin Raznahan, M.D., Ph.D.

-Armin Raznahan, MD, PhD, is a Lasker Clinical Research Scholar and Chief of the Developmental Neurogenomics Unit.
+Armin Raznahan, MD, PhD, is Chief of the Section on Developmental Neurogenomics (SDN).
 His research combines neuroimaging, genomic and bioinformatic techniques to better understand the architecture of human brain development in health, and in neurogenetic disorders that increase risk for psychiatric symptoms.
-Clinically, Dr. Raznahan has a degree in Medicine and a PhD in Biological Psychiatry from King’s College University London, UK.
-He has completed residencies in pediatrics and psychiatry, and a specialist fellowship in child and adolescent psychiatry at the Maudsley Hospital, London, UK.
-Dr. Raznahan is a member of the Royal College of Pediatrics and Child Health, and the Royal College of Psychiatrists in the U.K. He is also an elected member of the American College of Neuropsychopharmacology.
-Dr. Raznahan recently received the NIMH Director’s Award for Outstanding Mentorship, and has also been the recipient of awards from the American Psychopathological Association and the International Society for Autism Research.
+Dr. Raznahan has a degree in Medicine and a PhD in Biological Psychiatry from King’s College University London, UK.
+He completed residencies in pediatrics and psychiatry, and a specialist fellowship in child and adolescent psychiatry at the Maudsley Hospital, London, UK.
+Dr. Raznahan trained with Drs.
+Jay Giedd and Judith Rapoport as a postdoc at NIMH, and is an alumnus of the NIH-Lasker Clinical Research Scholars tenure-track program.

-First, we use large-scale longitudinal neuroimaging datasets to study the architecture of brain development in healthy volunteers.
+First, we use large-scale neuroimaging datasets to study the architecture of brain development in healthy volunteers.
 By modeling how neuroimaging measures of the human brain vary with age, sex and behavior in health, we hope to advance basic developmental neuroscience while also providing a data-driven way of selecting neuroimaging measures that should be prioritized for study in atypically developing groups.